jszurdi/jszurdi.github.io/research.md

 A Cost-efficient Method to Detect DNS Hijacking Inline
 Pending.
 2025

+Real-time Detection and Mitigation of Certified Hijacking Attacks Ruian Duan, Janos Szurdi, Mohamed Yoosuf Mohamed Nabeel and Daiping Liu Pending.
+2025

 ### Talks

+[Slides](https://docs.google.com/presentation/d/1aNUMy1QyLew8hjVG6_B68E7c6LkeEg0s3bbcAUX56fs/edit?usp=sharing) of presentation on the potential role of public policy to combat malicious domain registrations to the Law and Policy Subcommittee of the Maryland Cybersecurity Council in 2025.
 [Slides](/content/presentations/ai_meetup_2025_04.pdf) of talk on AI in Web and DNS Security at Budapest AI Hub April 2025 in Budapest, Hungary.
 [Slides](/content/presentations/proactively_vb24_slides.pdf) and
 [recording](https://www.youtube.com/watch?v=VoB5p0Hq-yk) of talk on using graphical neural networks to proactively uncover malicious infrastructure at Virus Bulletin 2024 in Dublin, Ireland.